 Find images in the Nature Picture Library.

 Shutterstock boasts over 260 million royalty-free images, music tracks and up to 14 million video clips.
 You'll find photos, vectors, illustrations, icons, videos and even music on the easy-to-use site, which even includes an editor to allow you to quickly crop into photos, for example.
 You can also upload an image or photo to find similar ones.
 This works remarkably well for some elements of a photo – hair, pose and background for example.
-But as this example using this photo of Beyoncé shows, finding model shots of girls that look like Beyoncé are a bit beyond its talents.

 Basic image packs start at £29 for five images on demand, followed by annual subscriptions starting at 10 images per month for £29, or you can opt for the yearly professional account for 750 images per month at a cost of £229 for two users.